Alvinceleste2/.dotfiles/README.md

 ## Quick installation

 > [!IMPORTANT]
 > It is recommended to read the full `README` file before following this steps.
-It is intendeed that the user is aware of how GNU Stow works and the dotfiles are structured.
+It is intendeed that the user is aware of how GNU Stow works as well as the way dotfailes are organised.

 To use the dotfiles only a few steps are required.